ResolverFuzz/ResolverFuzz/local_ns/README.md

 # (Optional) 0.4: Local Nameserver

-We implemented a local nameserver in Go to avoid possible effects on other remote name servers.
+We implemented a local nameserver in Go to avoid possible effects on other remote nameservers.
 Installation of this local nameserver is optional, and will not affect the performance of ResolverFuzz.

 ## 0.4.1: Install Go